Track Racing - Frequently Asked Questions

 These are races against the clock.
 Riders are alone on the track with no one to provide a draft in front of them.
 For this reason aerodynamics become very important and the use of disc wheels and time trial handlebars is common.

-The Kilometre TT or 'Kilo' is three & a half laps long and is considered by many to be the most painful event in track racing.
+The Kilometre TT or 'Kilo' is three and a half laps (at the Manukau velodrome) and is considered by many to be the most painful event in track racing.
 From a held start, the rider will sprint at full effort for a little over a minute.
 By the start of the third lap the rider is feeling the pain of lactic acid in his legs as his body has reached its limit.
 A good Kilo rider will force his body to keep up the speed till the end.

 200m time trials are essentially a sprint with one rider at a time and are used for seeding a match sprint competition.
 The riders get two laps to accelerate at the top of the track before diving down the banking to the 200m mark.
-The sprint is timed from the 200m mark to the finish line.
+This flying 200 is timed from the 200m mark to the finish line.

 Match Sprint

 The sprint is a test of power, speed and above all, tactics.
-The early stage of this 1km event is typically slow and very tactical as riders jockey for the best position.
+The early stage of this 3 lap event is typically slow and very tactical as riders jockey for their prefered position.
 Exact timing for the final surge towards the finish line can make the difference between winning and losing.
 Although it is normally a one-on-one event, earlier rounds can feature three or more cyclists on the track at the same time.
-One rider is designated to lead for the first lap (usually by a coin toss), and can not relinquish it unless those behind take it from him/her.
-The competitors typically eye each other off for the first 6-700 metres, trying to manoeuvre each other into an unfavourable position, before launching an explosive sprint (up to 70kmh) for the last 200 metres, which is the only part of the event that is timed.
+One rider is designated to lead, usually by the drawing of straws, and can not relinquish the lead for the first half a lap, unless those behind take it from him/her.
+The competitors typically eye each other off for the first lap or two, trying to manoeuvre each other into an unfavourable position, before launching an explosive sprint to the finish line.
+Only the last 200 metres of the event is timed.
 Tactics are the key to this race, and many people wonder why it is so slow for the first two laps.
 The main reason is that unless you can surprise your opponent early, you will waste too much precious energy in starting your sprint from lap one.
-If the other guy is on your wheel, it's all over.
+If the other rider is on your wheel, they can get a significant drafting advantage.
 An important rule is that of 'possession' underneath the sprinter's line (red), a line marked 80 cm from the pole (black) line near the base of the track.
 A rider who positions themselves below this line in the final 200 metres is not allowed to be forced out by another rider eg. pushing in from the inside.

 Keirin

-Keirin is a race in which riders draft behind a motorcycle for the first 3.5 laps of the 6 lap event.
+Keirin is a race in which riders start with a held start then draft behind a motorcycle until about 700m to go.
 During these early laps, they jockey for position but may not pass the motorcycle.
-With 6-8 riders on the track at once, they test each other's bike handling skills bumping and jostling.
-All the time, the motorcycle is gradually accelerating, reaching a top speed of 45kmh.
-With 2.5 laps remaining the motorcycle pulls off the track releasing the "hounds" for an all out dog fight to the finish line.
-Anything goes here, it's a test of courage.
+The motorcycle gradually accelerates, reaching a top speed of 45kmh.
+With 2.5 laps remaining the motorcycle pulls off the track releasing the riders for an all out sprint to the finish line.

 Points Race

 A mix of sprinting and fast endurance racing.
-A Points Race may have sprints for points every five laps.
+A Points Race may have sprints for points every five to seven laps.
 A whistle signals a sprint lap.
 The bell signals the final sprint lap.
-Points are handed out by finish order across the line (5-3-2-1).
-Any rider lapping the field gains 10 extra points.
+Points are awarded by finish order across the line (5-3-2-1 for first to fourth).
+Any rider lapping the field gains 20 extra points.
+If a rider is lapped by the main field he or she has twenty points deducted.
 The rider with the most points at the end of the race wins.

 Scratch Race